 The 'Battle of Makin' was fought between US and Japanese forces on Makin atoll of the Gilbert islands group (20/24 November 1943).

-On 10 December 1941, three days after the 'Ai' csrrierborne air attack attack on Pearl Harbor, 300 Japanese troops and a force of labourers of the Gilbert Islands Invasion Special Landing Force arrived off Makin atoll and occupied it without resistance.
+On 10 December 1941, three days after the 'Ai' csrrierborne air attack attack on Pearl Harbor had drawn the USA into World War II, 300 Japanese troops and a force of labourers of the Gilbert Islands Invasion Special Landing Force arrived off Makin atoll and occupied it without resistance.
 Lying to the east of the Marshall islands group, Makin was an excellent seaplane base used to protect the eastern flank of the Japanese perimeter from any Allied attack by extending Japanese air patrols closer to the islands held by the Allies: Howland island, Baker island, Tuvalu, and the Phoenix and Ellice island groups.

 On 17 August 1942, 211 US Marines of the 2nd Marine Raider Battalion under the command of Colonel Evans Carlson and Captain James Roosevelt were landed on Makin from the submarines Nautilus and Argonaut.
 At that time, the Japanese garrison comprised only some 83 to 160 men under the command of a warrant officer.
 The raiders killed at least 83 Japanese soldiers, annihilating the garrison, and destroyed installations for the loss of 21 killed (mostly to air attack) and nine taken prisoner.
 The Japanese moved their prisoners to Kwajalein atoll, where they were later beheaded.
 One objective of the raid was to confuse the Japanese about US intentions in the Pacific theatre, but it also had the effect of alerting the Japanese to the strategic importance of the Gilbert islands group, which led to further reinforcement and fortification.